numiri/coax/README.md

 # The fine print
 Handwriting recognizer:
 We use a 3rd party handwriting web service from Mathpix and you will need a key.
 You can use my key for free on a trial basis, or get one from Mathpix (they charge about .005usd per web call).
+Please email me or Mathpix for a key.

 Licensing addendum:
 You may use this software in accordance of the GPL license.
 In addition, you must reserve a square area on the screen  the size of max( 1 cm^2, 2% of screen size ) for a link devoted to math education